anyuzx/HIPPS-DIMES/README.md

 If you used this program in your publication, please cite the following
 reference:

-_Shi, Guang, and Dave Thirumalai.
+_Shi, Guang, and D. Thirumalai.
 "From Hi-C Contact Map to Three-dimensional Organization of Interphase Human Chromosomes."
 Physical Review X 11.1 (2021): 011051._

-_Shi, Guang, and Devarajan Thirumalai.
+_Shi, Guang, and D. Thirumalai.
 "A method to predict 3D structural ensembles of chromatins from pairwise distances: Applications to Interphase Chromosomes and Structural Variants." arXiv preprint arXiv:2203.08238 (2022)._